Skip to content

 get_tags(dcc_name=None)List[str]Sorted unique tags

-count_actions(category=None, tags=[], dcc_name=None)intCount matching actions
+count_actions(category=None, tags=[], dcc_name=None)intCount matching tools (method named count_actions for backward compat)

-reset()Clear all registered actions
+reset()Clear all registered skills

 Dunder Methods